 Bacteria in Drinking Water

 Bacterial contamination is the most common water quality problem faced by private well owners.
-Because there are so many different types of bacteria, the laboratory tests for only two types of “indicator” organisms; total coliform bacteria and E. coli.
+There are many different types of bacteria.
+The laboratory tests for only two types of “indicator” organisms; total coliform bacteria and E. coli.
 The results of these two tests tell us different things about the safety of your water supply.

 Total coliform bacteria are a group of organisms that are occur naturally in a wide range of environments including soils, surface waters as well as manure and sewage.
-Their presence alone in drinking does not necessarily mean there are harmful bacteria in your water, and in the absence of E.coli, can simply be an indicator of the sanitary condition of the well or plumbing system, or that the well is vulnerable to contamination, and thus there is the potential for more harmful bacteria to also enter the well.
+Their presence alone in drinking does not necessarily mean there are harmful bacteria in your water.
+The presence of coliform bacteria with the absence of E.coli can simply be an indicator of the sanitary condition of the well or plumbing system.
+For example, it can indicate that the well is vulnerable to contamination, with the potential for more harmful bacteria to enter the well.

-E. coli is a group of bacteria found in the intestines of warm blooded animals, and while not all strains of E. coli are harmful to humans, the presence of E. coli in drinking water is a clear indicator of recent faecal contamination of the water supply, usually be sewage or manure.
+E. coli is a group of bacteria found in the intestines of warm blooded animals.
+Not all strains of E. coli are harmful to humans, however the presence of E. coli in drinking water is a clear indicator of recent faecal contamination of the water supply, usually from sewage or manure.

 What are the health concerns?

 The Guidelines for Canadian Drinking Water Quality recommend that drinking water contains no total coliform (0 cfu/100 mls) or E. coli bacteria organisms.
 While the presence of total coliform in the absence of E. coli is not considered a serious public health threat, it can suggest that a water supply is vulnerable to contamination by more harmful pathogens.

 The presence of E. coli indicates contamination of the water system by a source of faecal material.
 Faecal material can contain a number of harmful and infectious pathogens.

 What do I do if there is a detection?